Giving up pound tops business doubts over independent Scotland

 Most companies are wary of alienating customers by entering the heated debate.
 Several he spoke to, though, have negotiated break clauses in their property leases which can be activated in the event of independence.

-Power company SSE (SSE.L) said last year that independence made Scotland a riskier bet for investment, and Royal Bank of Scotland (RBS.L) has warned it could relocate to London.
-Energy giant BP (BP.L) warned on Tuesday of "big uncertainties".
+Power company SSE said last year that independence made Scotland a riskier bet for investment, and Royal Bank of Scotland has warned it could relocate to London.
+Energy giant BP warned on Tuesday of "big uncertainties".

 Most of Britain's oil and gas lies off the Scottish coast, and they would probably become a mainstay of an independent Scotland's economy, which is now about the size of New Zealand's.
 But exactly how they would be divided is up for negotiation.